 How do you grill over a fire pit?

-Create Space - Building your fire in half of the firepit creates space for indirect heat for gentler grilling.
+- Create Space - Building your fire half the pit creates space for indirect heat for gentler grilling.

-Use Seasoned Wood - Green (freshly cut) or damp wood is smoky wood that tends to crack and spit.
-Seasoned firewood will help you create an even heat that doesn't billow with excessive smoke.
+- Use Seasoned Wood - Green (freshly cut) or damp wood is smoky wood that tends to crack and spit.
+Seasoned wood will help you create an even heat that doesn't billow with excessive smoke.

-Prepare for Flares - Have sand or water on hand to tamp down excitable flames.
+- Prepare for Flares - Have sand or water to hand to tamp down excitable flames.

 What Firewood is Best for Cooking Over a Firepit?